Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Dirac--Coulomb Hamiltonian and Dirac-spinor for two particles

 where the subscripts 1 and 2 stand for the particle indices.

 A (floating) ECG, \rref{eq:ECGansatz}, is adapted to the $\zeta$ irreducible representation of the point group $G$ by using the projector

 where $\chi_{G\mathcal{O}}^\zeta$ labels the character corresponding to the $\mathcal{O}^{[16]}$ symmetry operation.
-In relativistic quantum mechanics, the point groups have to be extended to a double group for an odd number of particles, in which, the characters can be, in general, quaternions.
-For the case of two half-spin particles, considered in the present work, the characters are integers \cite{saueQuaternionSymmetryRelativistic1999,dyallIntroductionRelativisticQuantum2007}.
+In relativistic quantum mechanics, the point groups have to be extended to a double group for an odd number of particles.
+For the case of two half-spin particles, the simpler, well-known single-group character tables can be used \cite{saueQuaternionSymmetryRelativistic1999,dyallIntroductionRelativisticQuantum2007}.

 Due to the $\underline{\bA}_i=\bA_i\otimes I^{[3]}$ direct-product (`spherical-like') form of the exponent matrix, the effect of the spatial symmetry operators on the ECG function can be translated to the transformation of the shift vectors (see for example, Refs.~\cite{matyusMolecularStructureCalculations2012a,matyusPreBornOppenheimerMolecular2019}),